 Was Assistant US Attorney Ian K. Thornhill involved or was he relying on the supposed honesty of his “fact finder,” FBI agent Michael Kitzmiller?
 In the interest of justice Judge Linda Reade and prosecutor Thornhill will be provided with a copy of this expository, lead article prior to sentencing.
 What will be her response?
 What will be his response?
 Will the judge open a much warranted investigation into the alleged plotting between Kitzmiller, West and possibly Carver?
 Deception, collusion and charges of tampering with, or deceiving a grand jury are obviously serious accusations and in light of the judges own words on the record regarding Washburn’s innocence, we would hope that she rules in favor of caution in this case.

 Attorney Diane Marger Moore, daughter of renowned Attorney Edwin Marger and a highly respected attorney in her own rights has been retained by Washburn to attend further hearings and file a post conviction case if necessary.
 As we go to press the Observer has discovered a new and highly damaging witness to the fed’s case.
 This new witness who was not known at the time of trial can absolutely verify the existence and validity of a stolen ten million dollar check.
 The idea that the check never existed was used successfully by prosecutors during trial.
-Watch our hardcopy and usobserver.com for updates on our continuing investigation.
+Logon to www.usobserver.com for updates on our continuing investigation.